deepinv/deepinv/paper/paper.md

 # Reconstruction Methods

-The library provides multiple solvers which depend on the forward operator $A_{\xi}$ and the noise distribution via $\sigma$.
+The library provides multiple solvers that depend on the forward operator $A_{\xi}$ and the noise distribution via $\sigma$.
 Our framework unifies the wide variety of solvers that are commonly used in the current literature:
 \begin{equation} \label{eq:solver}
 \hat{x} = \operatorname{R}_{\theta}(y, A_{\xi}, \sigma)
 \end{equation}